tableau/connector-plugin-sdk/docs/ui.md

 </connection-dialog>
 ```

-The `authentication-mode` and `authentication-options` tags control how a user is prompted to enter data source credentials.
+The <span style="font-family: courier new">authentication-mode</span> and <span style="font-family: courier new">authentication-options</span> tags control how a user is prompted to enter data source credentials.
 For information on authentication modes, see [Authentication modes]({{ site.baseurl }}/docs/auth-modes).

 The other tags control what prompts show up in the connection dialog.
-For example, `<port-prompt value="Port: " default="5432" />` shows the Port prompt with the label of Port and a default value of 5432.
+For example, this shows the Port prompt with the label of Port and a default value of 5432:

+`<port-prompt value="Port: " default="5432" />`

-## Localizing your connector
+## Localize your connector

-For information on localizing your connection dialogs, see [Localize Your Connector]({{ site.baseurl }}/docs/localize)
+For information on localizing your connection dialogs, see [Localize Your Connector]({{ site.baseurl }}/docs/localize).